PatRakowicz/CS435-Final/README.md

 Then every 15 minutes, it will grab the average from all of the minute entries into one 15 minute entry, then it will populate a list view with the data, data being the time and date with the average temperature.

+As well as when a user selects an item on the listView it will launch a new activity that will show all averages we got from the given quarter request.

 ### Widget example | How to use
 Given that this application uses a widget, the idea behind this is to allow for the application to be running on the background then allow for a widget on the main page to update based of the latest 15 minute average grab.
 This can be setup